Florida–Florida State football rivalry: 1997: Greatest game ever played in the Swamp

+Florida State entered the game ranked No. 1 and a double-digit favorite over defending national champion No. 10 Florida.
+It was the third clash in less than a year between the fierce rivals, and the pre-game hype resulted in a minor pregame scuffle and a raucous sell-out crowd for a game that many Florida fans consider one of the best ever played at the Swamp.

-Florida State entered the game ranked No. 1 and a double-digit favorite over No. 10 Florida.
-After a pregame fight, the Gators drove the ball 83 yards for a touchdown on the opening series.
-Spurrier implemented a two-quarterback system with Doug Johnson and senior walk-on Noah Brindise, and rotated the two nearly every play.
+The Gators drove the ball 83 yards for a touchdown on the opening series with Spurrier implementing a two-quarterback system in which regular starter Doug Johnson and senior back-up Noah Brindise rotated almost every play.
+Years later, Spurrier explained that a key reason for rotating quarterbacks was that he'd learned that FSU's coaching staff had deciphered his play signals and rotating quarterbacks allowed him to verbally tell his signal caller the next play before sending him into the game.

 Florida State led 17–6 early in the second quarter after Seminoles quarterback Thad Busby found tight end Melvin Pearsall for a five-yard touchdown.
 The Gators fought back, however, as wide receiver Travis McGriff caught a touchdown from Johnson, and running back Fred Taylor scored from the 4-yard line to put Florida ahead 18–17 at halftime.
 In the second half, kicker Sebastian Janikowski boomed his second of three field goals to put Florida State back on top, but Taylor responded with a 61-yard touchdown run to retake the lead, 25–20.
 Seminoles running back Travis Minor scored on an 18-yard touchdown run, to give Florida State a 26–25 lead.
-The first twelve minutes of the fourth quarter were scoreless, but the Seminoles drove inside the Gators' 5-yard line until the Gators defense, led by Jevon Kearse and Mike Peterson, stopped the 'Noles on three consecutive running plays and the Seminoles settled for another Janikowski field goal after which Janikowski performed a mock Gator Chomp in celebration.
-On first down from the Gators' own 20-yard line, Johnson hit receiver Jacquez Green for a 62-yard pass play.
+The first twelve minutes of the fourth quarter were scoreless, but the Seminoles drove inside the Gators' 5-yard line until the Gators defense, led by Jevon Kearse and Mike Peterson, stopped the 'Noles on three consecutive running plays and the Seminoles settled for another Janikowski field goal, after which Janikowski performed a mock Gator Chomp in celebration.
+On first down from the Gators' own 20-yard line, Johnson hit receiver Jacquez Green for a 62-yard-pass play.
 Fred Taylor completed the drive with his fourth rushing touchdown of the night, and Florida took the lead after the three-play drive for good, 32–29.
 Florida State's final comeback attempt ended when senior Florida linebacker Dwayne Thomas intercepted a third-down pass from Busby, sealing the victory for the Gators, and costing Florida State a chance to play for the national championship.